AndreaDiotallevi/archquery/README.md

 - Research and study the Stack Exchange [database schema](https://meta.stackexchange.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede).
 - Deploy to Heroku a full-stack application with PostgreSQL and Redis add-ons.
 - Implement the CKEditor (text editor) instead of a textarea to allow users to post rich, formatted content.
+- Use React Helmet module to add metadata to each page for SEO and discoverability

 ## Getting Started